beverleyappiatse/HayRajBev2/README.md

 All generated tables and figures will appear in the OUTPUT/ folder.

 Step 8: Verify Results
 The outputs should reproduce the same results as shown in the presentation and final report.
-If differences occur, ensure all dependencies and package versions match those listed.
+Ensure all dependencies and package versions match those listed.

 References